-FPT_FUA_EXT.1.3 The TSF shall only allow modification of the existing firmware after the successful validation of the digital signature, using a mechanism as described in
+FPT_FUA_EXT.1.3 The TSF shall only allow modification of the existing firmware after the successful validation of the digital signature, using a mechanism as described in FPT_TUD_EXT.1.2.

-FPT_TUD_EXT.1.2.

-FPT FUA EXT.1.4 The TSF shall return an error code if any part of the firmware update process fails.
+FPT_FUA_EXT.1.4 The TSF shall return an error code if any part of the firmware update process fails.

-NOTE: RTU stands for Root of Trust for Update.
-The RTU in this case is the RSA public key in ROM
+Note: RTU stands for Root of Trust for Update.
+The RTU in this case is the RSA public key in ROM.

-5.2.4.3 Protection of Key and Key Material (FPT KYP EXT.1)
+5.2.4.3 Protection of Key and Key Material (FPT_KYP_EXT.1)

-FPT KYP EXT.1.1

-The TSF shall [only store keys in non-volatile memory when wrapped, as specified in FCS_COP.1(d)] unless the key meets any one of following criteria [The plaintext key is [used to wrap a key as specified in FCS_COP.1(d)] that is already [wrapped as specified in FCS_COP.1(d)]].
+FPT_KYP_EXT.1.1 The TSF shall [

+- only store keys in non-volatile memory when wrapped, as specified in FCS_COP.1(d), or encrypted, as specified in FCS_COP.1(g) or FCS_COP.1(e) - only store plaintext keys that meet any one of the following criteria [ The plaintext key is [ - used to wrap a key as specified in FCS_COP.1(d)] that is already [ wrapped as specified in FCS_COP.1(d)]].